jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via <cryptowjm@163.com> (preferred) or <wenjm@whu.edu.cn>, if questions or we share common tastes.

 # 🔥 News
-- 2023/11/09: After a wait, my visa was finally granted, and I will move to Australia to begin a new life early next month.
-Thanks to whoever assisted me during the application and the China Scholarship Council (CSC), WHU, UOW.
+- <font color=Red>2023/11/09: After a wait, my visa was finally granted, and I will move to Australia to begin a new life early next month.
+Thanks to whoever assisted me during the application and the China Scholarship Council (CSC), WHU, UOW.</font>
 - 2023/10/31: Coauthors and I got a paper with minor revision, after being rejected and resubmitted.
 - 2023/10/16: Coauthors and I got a paper rejected.
 - 2023/10/04: Coauthors and I got a paper rejected.